 The Centres can also help arrange respite, when carers need to take a break from caring.
 They do this by acting as a single contact point for information needed by carers and by organising, purchasing, or managing respite care assistance packages for carers.
 Examples of respite care assistance include in-home respite care; support workers to assist you when you are taking a break away from home; and residential respite care.

 These centres have been set up around Australia to assist you to find care and support to continue living independently in the community and to provide free information about local community and residential aged care, disability and other support services.
 Your local centre can assist you to locate suitable respite options in your area and can provide assistance with the cost of respite.
 To obtain more information you can phone their Free call number 1800 052 222.

 Huntington's WA Day Centre Enrichment Program

 The Day Centre Program is designed to provide participants with a balance of appropirate physical, mental and social stimulation aimed at maintainging a level of independence to support and prolonge community living.
-The program is strengthened by the expertise of a Multidisciplinary team, including an Occupational Therapist, Activity Assistant and Specialised Advisors with backgrounds in Social Work and Nursing.
-The program operates on Wednesdays from 9.30 am until 1.30 pm during School Terms.
-The centre is located on the Corner of Amazon and Darwin Crescents, Beechboro, Perth, WA.
+The program is strengthened by the expertise of a Multidisciplinary team, including an Exercise Physiologist, Activity Assistant and Specialised Advisors with backgrounds in Social Work and Nursing.
+The program operates on Wednesdays from 9.00 am until 12.30 pm during School Terms.
+The program is facilitated in the conference room at The Niche, 11 Aberdare Road Nedlands.